Connect with us

 Joy Hogge, Executive Director of Families as Allies, said that the problem with adding services is that it attempts to solve a problem without improving systems already in place.

 “It (the ARPA proposal) seems very focused on adding services,” Hogge said.
-“And I know we need services, but the needs to be created so that those services are coordinated across the system.”
+“And I know we need services, but the infrastructure needs to be created so that those services are coordinated across the system.”

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.